wamp-proto/wamp-proto/apidoc/test2.md

 + Procedure [com.example.store.delete_product]
 	+ Help: Delete an existing product.
 When successful, a notification is sent.
-	+ Arg: Product ID" (int) - The product to be deleted.
+	+ Arg: Product ID (int) - The product to be deleted.
 	+ Arg: Cascade? (bool, optional) - Flag to activate cascaded delete, which deletes any dependent objects also.
 	+ Result
 		+ Arg: Total Deleted (int) - The total number of deleted items - including cascaded deletes.